pratyushmittal/smtp-server/setting-up-postfix.md

 # I didn't publish the TLSA records when writing this.
 ```

+The above generates self-certified certificate and key for TLS.
+This has a weak encryption (1024 bits).
+This doesn't work with Django.

+To use the above server with Django, use LetsEncrypt certificate and key.
+Replace key and certificate paths with this in `main.cf`.

 ## Troubleshooting

 - Check the original [Ubuntu's guide for postfix](https://help.ubuntu.com/community/Postfix#Troubleshooting).